ClayCampaigne/hypercubes/README.md

 Manipulating n-dimensional solids (wireframes for now) with ipywidgets and bqplot (only works on a computer web browser).

-I still can't figure out why I can't directly link to the notebook.
+Click the "launch binder" link, then click ndcubes.ipynb to open (I still can't figure out why I can't directly link to the notebook).
-Click the "launch binder" link, then click ndcubes.ipynb to open.

 Run all the cells by going to Kernel menu -> Restart and Run All.